After 10 weeks exploring the Eastern side of New Zealand, it’s finally time to head west young man and see what the coast has to offer.

 The Thunder Falls became our penultimate stop on the way through the Haast Pass and these where probably the most impressive of all the waterfalls we encountered through the pass with an absolute torrent of water cascading over the cliff face.

 I took the photo of the fallen tree to show the extent of the rot that occurs from the inside here in the rain forest when you see this you realise how unstable some of the trees in this place must be.

-Reaching the Pleasant Flat campsite (#8446) the other place that we had thought about staying we where glad that we hadn’t tried to drive here the day prior as we would have missed out on so much.
-This campsite is similar in size to Cameron Flat but is actually with a number of places that you could tuck yourself away.
-It’s located right next door to the Haast River with good fishing spots according to the signage.
+Reaching the Pleasant Flat campsite (#8446) the other place that we had thought about staying we were glad that we hadn’t tried to drive here the day prior as we would have missed out on so much.
+This campsite is similar in size to Cameron Flat but is actually with several places that you could tuck yourself away.
+It’s located right next door to the Haast River with excellent fishing spots according to the signage.

-We decided not to stay here opting to press on towards Haast and beyond but that’s a story for the next installment.
+We decided not to stay here opting to press on towards Haast and beyond, but that’s a story for the next instalment.

 If you would like to see all the places we have visited click here

 If you would like to see the ratings of the places we have stayed click here

 3 thoughts on “Haast Pass”

 Great Blog, we are just heading to Picton 1 November for the months in the South Island and our intentions are to make a slow circuit into the Wilderness areas including Milford Sound, Glenorchy, Mavora, Hawea, Haast etc.